fbpx

 Everything goes, but locals like it stylish

-The sheer amount of visitors compared to the very few Venetians means that you can dress however you like and that to bland in, you may need to dress like a tourist not a local.
+The sheer amount of visitors compared to the very few Venetians means that you can dress however you like and you’ll most likely still blend in.

 From a cultural stand point, there are no restrictions on what clothes you should or should not wear.
 Modesty is only required in religious buildings where you should cover knees and shoulders and a shawl is usually enough.